Category: research

 We saw a good chance outputs may drive confidently bad decisions.
 Not confident that base foundational models will focus on these – it may require custom / external evaluators.

 We really wanted this to work.
 This is a subcategory for synthetic users.
 In early designs you often find a lot of issues with ‘basics,’ well established heuristics.
-We tried a mix of custom prompts around this , submitting single screens.
+We tried a mix of custom prompts around this, submitting single screens.
 The hope was to increase speed for designs in a similar way to unmoderated testing but with somewhat better precision and a lot more efficiency.
 The LLM tended to miss on visual and behavioral, focusing on words in the screens or screen images.
-For the big models this is a small dollar value problem, but feels like it needs big model energy to solve.

 Thru trial and error we found the most effective reports for our company tend to be highly visual with very few words (also memes), accompanied by a short slack summary.
-LLMs are great writers, but… summaries tended to miss the points we were trying to make. - Study design -.
-In general it didn’t save time or improve quality.
+LLMs are great writers, but… summaries tended to miss the points we were trying to make.
+It’s very likely that newer tools for presentation creation will help here.

-When asking foundational models we got surprisingly accurate reads on how preclinical pharmaceutical research works at a high level.
-When asking models to create personas, the form was amazing but the data was only between 50% and 85% accurate when compared to our data.
-I would have big concerns that PMs and Designers using this data would make consistently bad decisions with confidence.
+When asking foundational models, we got surprisingly accurate reads on how preclinical pharmaceutical research works at a high level.
+When asking models to create personas, the form was amazing, but the data was only between 50% and 85% accurate when compared to our data.
+I would have big concerns that PMs and Designers using this data without secondary checks would make consistently bad decisions with confidence.

 One final thought: Don’t let AI isolate you from customers.